 The Company recognizes that the loan products it offers to consumers carry a higher risk of default than the loan products offered by traditional banks and, as such, the Company will incur a higher level of delinquencies and charge offs, but that this will be offset by the higher yield generated on the consumer loans receivable.
 To assist with the management of this risk, the Company has developed proprietary underwriting practices and credit scoring models that have been developed using the historical performance of its portfolio.
-The Company continuously enhances these practices and scoring models to make better lending decisions, with a goal of maximizing total returns.
+Additionally, the Company continuously explores and incorporates, where appropriate, leading edge date sources when they become available.
+Taking advantage of its underwriting experience gained since 2006 and including almost \$1.0 billion in relevant credit originations, the Company regularly enhances these practices and scoring models to make better lending decisions, with a goal of maximizing total returns.